 Javed Bhaghani has learned from 30 years in business that his success is measured only by his clients’ success.
 He and his team at Biscayne Hospitality are focused on building trusted partnerships with clients by carefully listening, providing personalized service, and delivering quality products.
 He began his business career working his way up the sales ladder in one of the world’s largest manufacturers of custom clothing, ultimately becoming one of their top producers.
 After gaining experience in sales, client relations, and operations, Bhaghani set his sights on opening his own business.
 Founded in 2003, Biscayne Hospitality has become a leading custom furniture manufacturer for the hospitality industry and is built on the belief that a trusting relationship leads to success for all involved.
-Committed to giving back to his industry and community, Bhaghani currently sits on the board for San Diego Junior Achievement and NISWA (which supports abused women and children.
-In 2012, he founded the Biscayne Hospitality Foundation, whose mission is to help educate children in the countries where Biscayne does business.
+Committed to giving back to his industry and community, Bhaghani currently sits on the board for San Diego Junior Achievement and NISWA (which supports abused women and children).

 CHAIRMAN’S LEAGUE SPOTLIGHT

 What one key trend in furniture design or sourcing are you paying close attention to – especially as it may impact the resort space?

 It is an interesting time to be in the hospitality space—on the onset of the new year, we had anticipated that the hospitality business would confront two challenges.
 The first was whether tourism in the United States would decline, given the political environment and the alarming declines in tourism spend that happened in the second and third quarters of 2016.
 The last quarter of 2016, however, saw a recovery, with tourism spend growing 1.3% Y/Y, and first quarter 2017 continued the recovery trend with a 2.4% growth Y/Y. This is very encouraging.